 The original ballet actually addresses this.
 Aurora is never removed from her home, and is instead raised with love (and presumably without the presence of sewing apparatuses).
 On her 16th birthday, she is given a coming of age ball, complete with suitors.
 Carabosse (Maleficent) crashes Aurora's party, in a Paper-Thin Disguise, and gives Aurora the spindle in person as a present.
 The spindle is either disguised (for instance, hidden in a bouquet of flowers), or just handed to her.
 From there, the story relies on Aurora being only 16 and acting like an excited teenager.
 She rushes over to show her parents her new and mysterious toy, then dances away from them when they try to take it away from her.
 (It's my present!)
 And then promptly pricks her finger as Carabosse does her "I told you so" ritual, and the Lilac Fairy shows up to give the hysterical kingdom a massive sedative.

-The point of the above seems to be to say that in many versions of the story, the princess is not removed from society to begin with - instead, spinning wheels and/or spindles are simply kept well away from her until the evil fairy deliberately puts one within her reach.
 Actually hiding her was an invention of the Disney film, where the blame can probably be laid mostly on King Stephen being really impatient to get his daughter back - the fairies were waiting until the sun had set to actually present her, but in order to do so as soon as the sun had set meant bringing her back to her father's castle earlier in the day.
 Learning that she'd fallen for (they thought) some random guy in the forest and was planning to meet him that night probably helped in the decision to go ahead and leave the cottage, too.
 Either way, as far as the Disney film is concerned it's not like waiting a day would have helped - Maleficent knew where the cottage was by that point, so if they'd stayed there until the day after Aurora's birthday, she'd still have shown up there (in fact she does show up there, which is how she captures Phillip).

 If the fairies are so incompetent at things like sewing and cooking, even after sixteen years of living as humans (Fauna has apparently never cooked, according to Merryweather), how have they survived for that time?
 Aurora's never met anybody, and it's not like they can get Amazon orders out there.
 Where's their food and clothing coming from?